PizzaCow/Sable-Rewr-Chat/README.md

 - Camera and microphone integration for calls
 - image, file picker, and notification support

+## Installation

+Download the latest [Release](https://github.com/PizzaCow/Sable-Rewr-Chat/releases)  <<Here and Install to your Android device
+# the app will ask for notification, camera, microphone, and file permissions, these are just for the functionality of Sable client

 ## Disclaimers on AI, Affiliation

 AI was used to assist with creating this application.